gradeawarrior/gurukula/README.md

 ### Functional tests (GUI)

 The automated functional tests can be run using `make test`.
 These tests will launch a real browser using Selenium.
 The Selenium server is required to be running (see above on how to start).

+Right now, the following browser types are supported for the Selenium GUI tests:

+1. firefox (default)
+2. headless

+_**NOTE:** There were issues encountered trying to use the HTMLUnit for headless browser testing, so it is not recommended that it be used right now.
+Please execute right now using only the default `firefox` browser type._

+### Performance tests

+Some load/performance testing tools were evaluated.
+What is automated right now is a basic load generation on the Homepage unauthenticated.

+To execute the [Apache Bench](http://httpd.apache.org/docs/2.4/programs/ab.html) tests:

+	make test.load.ab

+Similarly, to execute [The Grinder](https://github.com/gradeawarrior/mavenized-grinder) tests:

+	make test.load.grinder

 ## Testing